sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>firewalld</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A firewall daemon with D-Bus interface providing a dynamic firewall
+Short desc    : A firewall daemon with D-Bus interface providing a dynamic firewall
 URL          : http://www.firewalld.org
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : firewalld is a firewall service daemon that provides a dynamic customizable
+Descript     : firewalld is a firewall service daemon that provides a dynamic customizable
              : firewall with a D-Bus interface.
 ```